my1396/Econ-Study/_posts/2025-04-07-Good-Coding-Practices.md

 **项目整体结构 project file structure**

 - Avoid writing excessively long scripts; do one thing in one script; 一个文档做一件事
-  If it is difficult to understand your code without comments, this can indicate that your code is too complex and might benefit from being broken down, or ‘refactored’, into smaller units.
+  If it is difficult to understand your code without comments, this can indicate that your code is too complex and might benefit from being broken down, or "refactored", into smaller units.

     - Start with file description about what this file does, what output it generates; preferably add edit time;
-        - Last edit: `yy-mm-dd` (ISO8601); to show when you change the script last time;
+        - Last edit: `yyyy-mm-dd` (ISO 8601); to show when you change the script last time;
-    - Date naming convention: `yy-mm-dd`; add date to output files to indicate historical versions;
+    - Date naming convention: `yyyy-mm-dd`; add date to output files to indicate historical versions;

 - Script naming conventions: `1-1-1_function-of-script`;
     - the first digit denote main procedures; the second denotes sub-procedures, the third denotes various versions;

     - `function-of-script` describes what the script does;
       Should follow "Context + verb + noun".
 Scripts that belong to the same context should start with the same prefix, i.e., context.

+    - Do not name image files as "Figure1.png", "Figure2.png", "Figure3.png", etc., because their positions may change later. → Name them based on their content instead.

-    - 画图文件不要用图1，2，3来命名，因为后期可能调换位置。用图的内容命名。
+      画图文件不要用图1，2，3来命名，因为后期可能调换位置。用图的内容命名。

-    - If your file names include numbers, make sure to pad them with the appropriate number of zeros.
+    - In case of you have many files, say $\ge$ 10 files, and your file names include numbers to indicate order, make sure to <u>pad them</u> with the appropriate number of zeros, so that (e.g.) 11 doesn’t get sorted before 2.

       ```
       # good file names
       01-load-data.R
       02-exploratory-analysis.R
       03-model-approach-1.R
       04-model-approach-2.R
+      # chronological order
       2025-01-01-report.Rmd
       2025-02-01.report.Rmd
       ```

       Don’t use “final” or similar words in file names.
 Put the date in the file name to indicate historical versions.

       ```
       # good
       report-2022-03-20.qmd
       report-2022-04-02.qmd

       # bad
       finalreport.qmd
       FinalReport-2.qmd
       ```

-- Write project file structure guide; ReadMe file;
+- Write project file structure guide, i.e., a ReadMe file, as the project progresses;

-- When writing big projects, worth writing a notes of <span style='color:#00CC66'>important variables</span> to help keep track of things;
+- When working on big projects, it's worth keeping notes on <span style='color:#00CC66'>key variables</span> to help keep track of everything;

-- Avoid repetition; organize codes frequently;
+- Avoid repetition; organize code frequently;

-- If something is not used but you want to keep it as a backup, label it as deprecated.
+- If something is no longer used but you want to keep it as a historical record, label it as "deprecated."

 ___